 Where to buy

 You can easily find shrimp paste (mam tom) at Asian grocery stores.
 It can sometimes be labeled as shrimp sauce.
 Make sure you check the Vietnamese translation on the label because another Vietnamese fermented condiment, mam ruoc, is also labeled as shrimp paste/sauce.
-They are two different things with different smell and taste.
+They are two different things with different smell and taste, thus used in different recipes.

 Recipe that uses shrimp paste: Vietnamese turmeric fish with noodles (Cha Ca La Vong).